shrestabs/ucsc-incominggrad/README.md

-## :sunglasses: FAQ for University of California, Santa Cruz 2019 Incoming Grads :sunglasses:
+## FAQ for University of California, Santa Cruz 2019 Incoming Grads

-Congratulation to all graduate students (M.S, Ph.D.) for receiving an admit from University of California, Santa Cruz.
+Congratulation :clap: to all graduate students (M.S, Ph.D.) for receiving an admit from University of California, Santa Cruz.
 I intend to document some of the common questions that is likely to arise from the day you get an admit well into the 2 quarters of your graduate studies.

 UCSC 2019 FAQ - Version 1
 Point of Contact